Establish a Disaster Recovery Plan for Your WordPress Site

 Track Your Site's Uptime

 To start fixing a problem sooner, you must become aware of its occurrence at the earliest.
 While there are myriad of tools to monitor uptime, it is a good idea to start with a Monitor service that comes with the most advanced features.
 Since there are many options available out there, look for the one that best meets your site requirements.
-Excellent service will check your site after every few minutes and will notify you by email, instantly.
+Excellent service will check your site after every few minutes and will notify you by email about disaster recovery notification, instantly.

 Use A CDN